 Best time to visit Cuzco

 Visit Cuzco between June to August for the best weather in the mountainous climate region and delight in the wonders of the ancient world.
-Cuzco’s elevation sits at around 3,399 metres above sea level so it’s best to visit during the dry season to avoid the heavy rainfall and snow that accompanies the wetter months.
+Cuzco’s elevation sits at around 11,152 feet (3,399 meters) above sea level so it’s best to visit during the dry season to avoid the heavy rainfall and snow that accompanies the wetter months.

 Cuzco, or Cusco, is the oldest continually inhabited city on the South American continent.
 It is home to archaeological marvels such as Inca temples and their wonders found at the Museo Machu Picchu alongside the stunning La Catedral and the start of the Inca Trail.